 Q5: Who is required to submit English proficiency test scores?
 Which test scores should I submit?

 A5: International applicants who have not completed their last three years of formal education entirely in English are required to submit test scores.

 Q6: What are the minimum English Proficiency test scores necessary for admission?

 A6: There are no set minimum scores, but students are expected to have sufficient ability to take courses taught in English.
 English language proficiency test scores will be considered in conjunction with other application material, including the Statement of Purpose and the interview.

 Q7: Is Japanese ability required?

 A7: No, Japanese language ability is not required for admission to the Discovery Program.
 However, non-native speakers of Japanese are highly encouraged to acquire at least basic language skills for daily life by taking classes in Okayama University’s Japanese language program after enrollment.
-All non-native speakers of Japanese will sit for the placement test after enrollment and will be placed in Japanese classes appropriate to their levels.
+All students who wish to enroll in Japanese language classes will sit for the placement test after enrollment and will be placed in Japanese classes appropriate to their levels.

-Q8: Should I submit SAT scores or other standardized test scores?
+Q8: Should I submit SAT, ACT, EJU, or other standardized test scores?

 A8: If available, please submit as supplementary material.
-However, SAT and other standardized test scores are not required.
+However, standardized test scores are not required.

 Q9: I am graduating from an IB school.
 Can I apply for the program without an IB Full Diploma?

-Q11: What is the difference between the Letter of Evaluation and the Letter of Recommendation?
+Q10: What is the difference between the Letter of Academic Evaluation and the Letter of Recommendation?